Methods list which effectively expands to all HTTP methods

 Host

 header.
 These conditions are "OR" conditions, meaning that at least one must match for a successful match.
+If not defined, any host will be matched.
 Each entry has the following properties:type

 : string (mandatory)Specifies the type of expression for matching the host, which can be one of: